Degeneration of endomorphisms of the complex projective space in the hybrid space: Monge-Amp ere measures of model functions on the hybrid space

-A general continuous semi-positive metric $|\cdot| = |\cdot|_\cL e^{-g}$ is by definition a continuous metric on $L_{\C((t)),r}$ such that there exists a sequence of semi-positive model metrics $ |\cdot|_n = |\cdot|_\cL e^{-g_n}$ for which $g_n \to g$.
-One associates to any such metric a positive Borel measure on $X_{\C((t)), r}$ by setting $\MA_{\cL}(g) = \lim_{n\to\infty} \MA_{\cL}(g_n)$.
+A general continuous semi-positive metric $|\cdot| = |\cdot|_\cL e^{-g}$ is by definition a continuous metric on $L^{\an}_{\C((t))}$ such that there exists a sequence of semi-positive model metrics $ |\cdot|_n = |\cdot|_\cL e^{-g_n}$ for which $g_n \to g$.
+One associates to any such metric a positive Borel measure on $X^{\an}_{\C((t))}$ by setting $\MA_{\cL}(g) = \lim_{n\to\infty} \MA_{\cL}(g_n)$.
 This measure does not depend on the choice of model metrics converging to $|\cdot|$.

-A (singular) semi-positive metric $|\cdot|_{\cL}e^{-g}$ is by definition determined by an upper semi-continuous function $g : X_{\C((t)),r} \to [-\infty, +\infty)$ for which there exists a net of model semi-positive metrics $|\cdot|_\cL e^{-g_n}$ such that $g_n$ is decreasing pointwise to $g$, see~\cite[Theorem~B]{siminag}.
+A (singular) semi-positive metric $|\cdot|_{\cL}e^{-g}$ is by definition determined by an upper semi-continuous function $g : X^{\an}_{\C((t))} \to [-\infty, +\infty)$ for which there exists a net of model semi-positive metrics $|\cdot|_\cL e^{-g_n}$ such that $g_n$ is decreasing pointwise to $g$, see~\cite[Theorem~B]{siminag}.

-In this terminology, we have \begin{theorem} Let $|\cdot|_{\cL}e^{-g_n}$ be a sequence of continuous semi-positive metrics on $L_{\C((t)),r}$ converging uniformly to $|\cdot|_{\cL}e^{-g}$.
+In this terminology, we have the following result. \begin{theorem} Let $|\cdot|_{\cL}e^{-g_n}$ be a sequence of continuous semi-positive metrics on $L^{\an}_{\C((t))}$ converging uniformly to $|\cdot|_{\cL}e^{-g}$.
 Then the latter metric is again a continuous semi-positive metric and we have